Slides 📊

 We covered two key techniques in drawing a bar graph through the UC Berkeley example.

-Stacking bars emphasizes composition within each category.
+Stacking bars emphasizes composition within each category (Fig. 2.5).

 Remark - What’s behind the contradiction?